-The Dodd-Frank Wall Street Reform and Consumer Protection Act (the Dodd-Frank Act), signed into law in July 2010, reduced total TARP purchase authority from \$700 billion to a cumulative \$475 billion.
-OFS's authority to make new commitments under TARP originally expired on October 3, 2010.

-The Consolidated Appropriations Act, 2016 (the Act), signed into law on December 18, 2015, provided that the Making Home Affordable Program (MHA) will terminate on December 31, 2016 and gave the Secretary of the Treasury the ability to commit an additional \$2.0 billion in TARP funds to current Hardest Hit Fund (HHF) participants.
+The Dodd-Frank Wall Street Reform and Consumer Protection Act (the Dodd-Frank Act), signed into law in July 2010, reduced total TARP purchase authority from \$700.0 billion to a cumulative \$475.0 billion.
+OFS's authority to make new program commitments under TARP originally expired on October 3, 2010.
+The Consolidated Appropriations Act, 2016 (the Act), gave the Secretary of the Treasury the ability to commit an additional \$2.0 billion in TARP funds to current Hardest Hit Fund (HHF) participants.
+The additional \$2.0 billion was obligated by Treasury as of June 2016.
+OFS currently does not have the authority to commit new program funds.